 As 2017 approaches, I find myself re-thinking my pistol options for concealed carry.
-It looks like the Walther PPS M2 might be my go to gun for the new year.
+While working on this Walther PPS M2 review, I found myself considering that it might be my go-to gun for the new year.

 I’ve had a chance to spend a lot of time with one in the past few months, and the more I shoot it, the more I am convinced that it is the best compact, single-stack 9mm handgun on the market.
 The gun is accurate, reliable and a soft shooter.